Tag Archives: colony 87

 Colony 87 Awakens!

 A new wave of Jon Boyce’s science fiction Colony 87 miniatures are on their way, concept drawings by me and sculpts by the excellent miniature sculptors Mike Anderson and John Pickford.
-Here’s a link to the Facebook page.

 The brief from Jon was to draw a “female, deep space pilot wearing flight suit covered with pockets, cabling, tubing etc. Hard-seal connection at neck, calves and forearms.
 Helmet is removed and under arm in classic pilot pose.
 Mature, but attractive – think Helen Mirren.
 One side of head is shaved.”